MahbubAlam231/vim-for-latex/README.md

 You should consider swapping `escape` and `caps` key on your device, it makes it more convenient to press `escape` key.
-For Linux this you can do this by adding the line `setxkbmap -option "caps:swapescape"` at the end of your `.bashrc`, this will swap `escape` and `caps` key on your computer once you open VIM.
+For Linux you can do this from system settings or by adding the line `setxkbmap -option "caps:swapescape"` at the end of your `.bashrc`, this will swap `escape` and `caps` key on your computer once you open VIM.
 To make this change permanent you can put the same line at the end of your